 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through Sept.
+30, 2014.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Risk factors.
 As with any fund, the value of the Fund’s shares will change, and you can lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-International investing involves additional risks including currency f uctuations, political or l economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
+International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.